actionml/docs.actionml.com/pio_load_balancing.md

 # PredictionIO Load Balancing

 PredictionIO itself stores no state, it uses distributed services to store all state.
-That means that so scale most work is to scale the component services like HBase or Elasticsearch.
+That means that to scale most work you will scale the component services like HBase or Elasticsearch.
 Various setup guides describe how to do this.

 {{>piosetupguides}}

 PredictionIO itself can be deployed with multiple EventServers and PredictionServers.
 When put behind a load balancer this allows scaling horizontally.

+**Note**: this is very seldom needed unless PredictionIO is business critical and in need of High Availability because when running PIO in production it is only a thin layer which has been able to handle very high demand deployments with one machine for both Event and Prediction Server.

 ## Multiple EventServers